Graduate and Undergraduate Students

 - Once you have received the F-1 or J-1 visa stamp on your passport, pick up your passport at the U.S. consulate in your home country.

 - Plan to arrive in the United States no more than 30 days prior to the start of your academic program.
 Before arriving at a U.S. airport or border facility, be sure to have your passport/F-1 or J-1 visa and your original Form I-20 or DS-2019.
 An immigration officer will review these documents and return them to you.

 *Canadian citizens entering the United States with a valid Canadian passport do not require a visa.
 Please note the completion date that appears on your I-20, as you will be required to take action if your study takes you beyond that date.

 Arrival at Bentley

-You must report to our office upon arrival at Bentley and bring your passport and all U.S. immigration documents, such as forms I-20, DS-2019, I-797, if applicable.
+Fall 2016 undergraduate students are scheduled to report to the CISS on Wednesday, August 24th from 8:00am-1:00pm.
+Graduate students must report on Monday, August 22nd.
+Upon reporting, you must bring your passport and all U.S. immigration documents, such as forms I-20, DS-2019, I-797, if applicable.
 This check-in process is mandated by U.S. federal immigration law.

 Health Insurance and Vaccination Requirements

 The Commonwealth of Massachusetts requires that all students have appropriate health insurance coverage.
 Since most U.S. medical institutions will not accept non-U.S. insurance for payment, international students are required to purchase Bentley Student Health Insurance to comply with state law.
 (The insurance fee will be included on your invoice from Bentley.)

 The state also requires that all students be fully immunized against various diseases.
 To verify compliance with state law, you must provide the Center for Health and Wellness with a completed Medical History Form and immunization certificate signed by a medical doctor before the start of classes.
 Additional information about health requirements is available through the center.
 Information will also be available in your MyBentley account.